 1For purposes of this training requirement, key personnel is defined as the principal investigator as well as individuals involved in identifying/recruiting subjects, obtaining informed consent, or interacting and intervening with subjects (those listed in questions 4.1, 4.2, and 4.3 of the "Study Team: Roles" section of the IRB application.

-What is the best way to tell if this training requirement applies to my study?
+What is an easy way to tell if this training requirement applies to my study?

-If the initial sections of your IRB application are filled out in ARROW (or your study is already approved), completing a Human Subjects Training Snapshot will indicate whether or not GCP training is required.
+Provided that your ARROW application is accurately completed, completing a Human Subjects Training Snapshot will indicate whether or not GCP training is required.
 The snapshot will also tell you which GCP course should be taken for that given study as well as the personnel that have not yet completed that appropriate course.
 You can also email UW CITI Support for clarificaiton.

 How do I access these GCP training courses?